 And it's not like Bertram recently moved to Germany, to work his way up – he is already a long-time citizen of Hünxe as he has had his base there for over two years.
 "When I was 16 and had my last year on ponies, I had an exam free year in school – like a transition year where you are encouraged to find out what you would like to do.
 So, I went to Germany to ride for a few months and I am still here," Bertram laughs.
 He was not left all alone though as he stayed – and still stays – ten minutes away from his yard with some friends of his dad.
 "I get on great with them, so even though the house here is finished now I still live with them," he adds.

 His family are keen visitors though, and all of them spend as much time as they can with Bertram.
-“They are all very involved, and my dad and my two oldest sisters April and Lucy are over here a lot,” Allen says.
-His family are all into horses, his younger brother Harry is the keenest rider next to Bertram – and his dad once trained race horses in Ireland ‘until the ponies kind of took over’ Allen laughs as he tells us about how he and his father got bitten by the showjumping-bug.
-“I started riding when I was around eight or so.
+"They are all very involved, and my dad and my two oldest sisters April and Lucy are over here a lot," Allen says pointing out that his mother Geraldine has been a huge support and a played an important part in his success.
+His family are all into horses, his younger brother Harry is the keenest rider next to Bertram – and his dad once trained race horses in Ireland 'until the ponies kind of took over' Allen laughs as he tells us about how he and his father got bitten by the showjumping-bug.
+"I started riding when I was around eight or so.
 I went to a riding school for a while, and went on from there.
 In Ireland the pony circuit is a big thing, and I did it the whole way from 12.2, 13.2 and up to 14.2.
 I was lucky enough to have some really good ponies, so that got me off to a good start and I got hooked basically.
-My best 12.2 pony Magic Shadow I still have, he is retired and out in the field every day enjoying life.”
+My best 12.2 pony Magic Shadow I still have, he is retired and out in the field every day enjoying life."

 Because as it turns out – Allen actually turns his horses out.
 And he isn't just saying this and showing us the paddocks; his World Champion from Lanaken last year – the seven year old Barnike – is out in a huge grass field bucking and running around without anyone as much as lifting an eyebrow.
 Next to her is two of Bertram's other big stars; Dancing Queen Z and Zenzation.
 And then there is Magic Shadow and a friend.
 This natural way of keeping the horses happy, is a red thread when speaking to Bertram about his ways of training and keeping the horses fit and sound.
 Allen is all about keeping the horses sound mentally as well as physically.
 "I like to keep them fit, and keep their brains right with cantering them outside a lot," he explains.
 "I try to get them around the woods here or on the gallop track – or just working them on the grass field – just doing something different with them.
 I think it's good for them mentally as they spend so many days of their lives in the arena."